rrothenb/the-first-daughter/Research/Cain and Abel's First Murder Mystery.md

 - Divine gaslighting: punishing for violations of unspoken rules

 ### Links to Watchers_Nephilim.md
-- When Watchers arrive (Year 38), Awan is 30
+- Watchers arrive years 460-622 AM (during "days of Jared")
-- She's lived with death-uncertainty for decades
+- Awan meets Samyaza at age ~450-460, right at menopause
+- By then she's processed the murder for 350+ years
+- She's seen 6-7 generations of descendants
-- Samyaza might finally explain mortality, divine systems
+- Samyaza might offer new frameworks for understanding mortality, divine systems
-- His knowledge could be what she's been seeking
+- His knowledge could help her finally articulate what she's been analyzing for centuries

 ### Links to Environment_DailyLife.md
 - The 28-year gap: what practical details?